top of page

 • 3 min read

-Updated: 6 days ago
+Updated: 2 days ago

 Have you ever lost your phone?
-That sick feeling of panic, loss of control and desperation is real, bus passes quickly when you find it again.
+That sick feeling of panic, loss of control and desperation is real, but passes quickly when you find it again.
 But when disaster strikes, communications systems can be severely impacted, resulting in communication lapses that can last hours, weeks or more.

 People are busy.
 Parents work, sometimes in different geographical areas.
 The kids are in school, or separate schools, not to mention all the activities outside of work/school like appointments and extracurriculars that keep us going in multiple directions.